-Preliminary Injunction
+Forms: Summons and Preliminary Injunction

-✓ Fill in the following information on the Preliminary Injunction: Your name; street address (if not protected); city; state; zip code; telephone number; ATLAS number (if you have one); name of Petitioner/Party A; name of Respondent/Party B. You will have an ATLAS number ONLY if you receive, or have received, AFDC or other public benefits for children that are common to you and your spouse.
-Then, fill in the description of the parties including name, gender, height, weight, driver's license number, and date of birth for both you and the other party.
-The Clerk of Superior Court will date and sign the Preliminary Injunction.
+Fill in the following information: Your name; street address (if not protected); city, state and zip code; telephone number; ATLAS number; name of Petitioner; name of Respondent.
+You will have an ATLAS number only if you receive or have received AFDC or other public benefits for your minor child(ren) that are common to you and your spouse.
+If you are represented by an attorney, write in the attorney's bar number.
+Tell the court whether you represent yourself or are represented by an attorney.
+Do not fill out the rest of the form except on Page 2 of the Preliminary Injunction; fill out the description of other party.
+The Clerk of Superior Court will complete it later.